JoseSK999/floresta-docs/src/ch07-02-handling-peer-messages.md

 1. It interacts with a specific peer through `NodeCommon.peers` and uses `LocalPeerView.channel` to send requests.

 2. `Peer` receives the request message and handles it via `handle_node_request` (that we saw in the second step).
-This method will perform the TCP write operation.
+This method will perform the write operation.

-3. When the peer responds with a message, it is received via the TCP `actor_receiver` and handled by the `handle_peer_message` method, which likely passes new data back to `UtreexoNode`, continuing the communication loop.
+3. When the peer responds with a message, it is received via the message `actor_receiver` and handled by the `handle_peer_message` method, which likely passes new data back to `UtreexoNode`, continuing the communication loop.